-Over the three-year investment period, i2’s revenues increased over 25% and EBITDA increased over 50% driven by sales growth and scale efficiencies while the number of employees grew nearly 20%.
-The business attracted interest from a number of strategic buyers and was sold to IBM in 2011.
+Over the three-year period of Silver Lake Sumeru’s investment and partnership with i2, the company’s revenues increased more than 25%, EBITDA increased more than 50% and the number of employees grew by nearly 20%, all driven by sales growth.
+The business attracted the interest of several potential strategic acquirers, and IBM bought i2 in 2011.